rysllvn/jump/README.md

 * [Contact](#contact)

 ## General info
-This purpose of this project was to create a fun game utilizing HTML 5 Canvas and JavaScript with the need for any other tools.
+This purpose of this project was to create a simple, but fun game using the awesome capabilities of JavaScript and the HTML 5 Canvas Element.

 ## Screenshots
 ![Gameplay](./screenshots/jump-gameplay.gif)